 Bachelor of Sport & Recreation

-You'll spend lots of time at sport organisations and recreation centres, gaining industry knowledge and making valuable contacts.
+You'll spend lots of time at sport organisations and recreation centres, getting industry knowledge and making valuable contacts.

-Toi Ohomai Institute of Technology, in partnership with AUT University, delivers the Bachelor of Sport and Recreation (BSR) at the Windermere Campus in Tauranga.
+Toi Ohomai Institute of Technology, in partnership with Auckland University of Technology (AUT), delivers the Bachelor of Sport and Recreation at the Windermere Campus in Tauranga.

 Topics include anatomy and physiology, nutrition, exercise prescription, coaching, outdoor leadership, personal training, legal issues, event management, sports psychology, and athletic conditioning.